 Eliane Candiani Arantes, University of São Paulo, Brazil

-Fatima Laraba-Djebari, Univ.
-Sciences and Tech.
-Houari Boumediene, Algeria
+Fatima Laraba-Djebari, University of Sciences and Technology Houari Boumediene, Algeria

 Heloisa Sobreiro Selistre-de-Araujo, Federal University of São Carlos, Brazil